The feature allows to present a number of choices to the user and re-route script execution depending on the choice the user makes.

 goto parameter is the path to re-route into when users selects the corresponding choice.
 It's specified in the following format: ScriptName.LabelName.
 When label name is omitted, provided script will be played from the start; when script name is omitted, a label in the currently played script will be referenced:

-; Loads and starts playing a naninovel script with the name `Script001` from the start goto:Script001 ; Save as above, but start playing from the label `AfterStorm` goto:Script001.AfterStorm ; Jumps the playback to the label `Epilogue` in the currently played script goto:.Epilogue
+; Starts playing naninovel `Script001` script from the start. goto:Script001 ; Save as above, but start playing from the label `AfterStorm`. goto:Script001.AfterStorm ; Jumps the playback to the label `Epilogue` in the currently played script. goto:.Epilogue

 goto parameter is not specified, current script will continue executing from the next line.